omarhernandev/AppleStockAnalysis/README.md

 - R / RMarkdown
 - tidyverse
-- forecast
 - lubridate
 - ggplot2
+- plotly
 - readr

 ## Project Goal

-To develop a time series forecasting solution using Apple stock price data with a focus on clear visualizations, reproducible modeling, and business-applicable insights.
+To demonstrate statistical analysis techniques using Apple stock price data with a focus on clear visualizations, reproducible analysis, and educational insights about the Central Limit Theorem and data exploration.

 ## Statistical Note: Central Limit Theorem

 This project includes a demonstration of the Central Limit Theorem (CLT), a fundamental concept in probability and statistics.
-By simulating repeated samples from Apple’s daily returns, the notebook shows how sample means form a normal distribution — reinforcing the validity of inferential forecasting in time series analysis.
+By simulating repeated samples from Apple's daily returns, the notebook shows how sample means form a normal distribution — demonstrating key statistical principles through practical data analysis.

 ## Features

-- Time series decomposition and exploratory data analysis
+- Comprehensive exploratory data analysis of Apple stock data
-- ARIMA modeling for short-term price forecasting
+- Central Limit Theorem demonstration with sampling techniques
+- Interactive visualizations of stock trends and distributions
-- Visualizations of trends, seasonality, and predictions
+- Statistical analysis of daily returns and price patterns
-- Parameter tuning and accuracy evaluation
 - Renderable RMarkdown report in HTML/PDF

-## About ARIMA Forecasting
+## About Statistical Analysis

-ARIMA (AutoRegressive Integrated Moving Average) is a powerful statistical model used for time series forecasting.
-It predicts future values based on past observations, trends, and error patterns.
-This project uses ARIMA to forecast Apple’s future stock price by analyzing historical performance patterns.
+This project demonstrates fundamental statistical concepts using real-world financial data.
+By analyzing Apple's stock performance, we explore data distributions, sampling theory, and the Central Limit Theorem through practical examples that illustrate how statistical principles apply to financial markets.

 ## Project Structure